 Is 10 days enough for Italy?

 10 days is enough for a great first trip, but not enough to see everything.
-You’ll have time to visit 3-4 major cities and take a couple of day trips.
+You’ll have time to visit 3 major cities, take one slower coastal or countryside detour, and still have breathing room.
 The key is accepting what you can’t fit in rather than trying to rush through too many destinations.
-We’d suggest focusing on Rome, Florence, and Venice as a minimum, and adding a fourth city like Bologna or Milan if your schedule allows.
+We’d suggest focusing on Rome, Florence, and Venice as the spine, then adding one shorter stop (Cinque Terre, Bologna, or Milan).

 Do I need a car for 10 days in Italy?

 No, not for this itinerary.
-Italy’s high-speed train network connects all four cities on this route, and the journeys are fast (the longest is 90 minutes).
+Italy’s high-speed train network connects all the cities on this route, and the journeys are fast (the longest is the La Spezia to Venice transit on Day 8 at around 5 hours).
 Within each city, you can get around on foot and by public transport.
 A car would be more of a hassle than a help, given the expense of tolls and city parking and the restrictions in pedestrian-only historic centres.

 How much does 10 days in Italy cost?